Maven: lifecycles, phases, bindings and plugins

 The default

-lifecycle has 23 phases, but most don’t have bindings by default.
+lifecycle has 23 phases, but most don’t have default bindings.

-The ones that have are bound to some maven plugins:
+The ones that do are bound to some "core" maven plugins:

 5. The Flexibility